-Promote sustained, inclusive, and sustainable economic growth, full and productive employment and decent work for all 8.3; 8.4; 8.5; 8.6; 8.8
+Promote sustained, inclusive, and sustainable economic growth, full and productive employment and decent work for all 8.3; 8.4; 8.5; 8.6; 8.8 hours of training was provided to employees in 2023

 As a global renewable energy Company, we are creating and providing jobs in the sustainable energy sector with a focus on hiring from local communities.
 Ormat is also investing in renewable technology projects that work to achieve higher levels of economic productivity through technological innovation.
 We are increasing employment, education, and training through our Ormat-sponsored schools.